 Harry stared at her.
 It was so unlike Hermione to be this fatalistic.
 Where was the girl who can pulled a Don Quixote and charged the windmill of House Elf care?
 "Hermione, I'm worried about you.
 I-"

-Suddenly, Hermione sat up straight as resolve filled her.
+Suddenly, Hermione sat up straight as resolve seemed to fill her.
 She turned a bright smile his way as she interrupted him, "No need to worry, Harry.
 I've made up my mind.
 I'm going with you.
-You'd be too lonely going by yourself.
-Plus without me to pull you out of it, you'd brood.
+You'd be too lonely all by yourself.
+Plus, without me to pull you out of it, you'd brood.
 You need me, after all.
 When you think about it, it's actually quite brilliant."

 Harry leaned down to read over Hermione's shoulder.
 It was a written list, but of what, he couldn't say, distracted by the smell of Hermione's hair.
-It was apples and ink, books and sunshine, and he couldn't think as it filled his mind.
-It was also how Harry thought Amortentia would smell to him now.
+It was apples and ink, books and sunshine, and he couldn't think as it filled his thoughts completely.
+It was also how Harry thought a love potion would smell to him now.
 Lost in his thoughts, he didn't notice as Hermione's voice trailed off.

 She turned to look at him, their faces only inches apart.
-Harry could not control his lean as he crossed the distance to her lips, It was as if they summoned his.
-Kissing Hermione was warm and tender, yet with little fireworks that exploded in his brain.
+Harry could not control his lean as he crossed the short distance to her lips, It was as if they summoned his.
+Kissing Hermione was warm and tender, filled with an indescribable sweetness and yearning, even as little fireworks exploded in his brain.
+Pop.
+Pop.
+Pop.
 Their lips touched and caressed, slowly deepening, until finally he broke it, breathing deeply.

 Hermione's face was flushed and her lips swollen as she stared back at him.
 "Harry, what-"

-Harry interrupted, "I think I love you, Hermione Granger.
-I think I love you more that I can bear."
+Harry interrupted her, his own voice breathless, "I think I love you, Hermione Granger.
+I think I love you more that I can bear.
+I'm not really sure I know what love is, but this has to be it.
+It feels better than flying."

 Hermione's face blossomed like a flower as her smile grew brilliant.
 "You love me?
 Truly?
 Well, I love you too, Harry Potter."